On Campus Instruction Overview

 Our trainers are experts at pairing students with the most compatible Guide Dog partner.
 Factors involved with this process are determined by a student’s gait, balance, temperament, home environment, and lifestyle.

 The instruction for new student/Guide Dog teams will take place over a four-week period (28 days).
-If a student is already an experienced Guide Dog handler the instruction may be reduced to three weeks (21 days).
+If a student is already an experienced Guide Dog handler and in need of a Successor Dog, the instruction may be reduced to three weeks (21 days).
 This decision will be determined between the student and the trainer.
 Keep in mind, the more opportunity you have to bond with your new Guide Dog, the more you will be able to resolve any problems or issues that may come up during the training period.
 The student/instructor ratio is three to one.
 There will be no more than six students to a class.

 Note: In the event someone desires in-home instruction, the possibility is dependent on a number of factors including location, circumstances, and trainer availability.
 Determination of in-home instruction is considered on a case-by-case basis.
 As we are a small school, we are not able to fund in-home instruction and therefore request the student cover the cost necessary for this endeavor which would include hotel, car rental, airfare, and other associated costs and needs.